 Where to Go for the Best Caribbean Yacht Experience

-Yacht charters are available all across the Caribbean, and most islands have hidden beaches, beach bars, dive stops and sheltered anchorages you can plan an itinerary around.
-We've had a great time sailing from port to port in St. Lucia, for example, enjoying the magnificent views of the mighty Pitons all along the way.
+Yacht charters are available all across the Caribbean, and most islands have hidden beaches, beach bars, dive stops and sheltered anchorages you can plan your itinerary around.

-That said, simple geography dictates that if you want to see more than one or two islands, you'll need to head to destinations that have multiple islands within an easy half-day (or less) sail from one another.
-In the Caribbean, that primarily means the Virgin Islands and the Grenadines as well as St. Maarten/St. Martin, which reasonably is close to Saba, St. Barths, St. Kitts and Nevis, and Anguilla.
+Geography dictates that if you want to see more than one or two islands, you'll need to head to destinations that have multiple islands within an easy half-day (or less) sail from one another.
+In the Caribbean, that primarily means the Virgin Islands and the Grenadines, as well as St. Maarten, which reasonably is close to Saba, St. Barths, St. Kitts and Nevis, and Anguilla.
 The Bahamas Out Islands are another potential destination, especially around the Abacos.

-In the U.S. Virgin Islands, St. Thomas and St. John are a mere stone's throw from each other, and the British Virgin Islands are easily reached from either (although you'll need a passport to move between the two).
-Within the BVI there are an amazing array of islands you can work into a charter itinerary, including private island resorts, beach bars (including famed watering holes like Foxy's and the Soggy Dollar), and the Baths, one of the most dramatic dive spots in the Caribbean.
+In the U.S. Virgin Islands, St. Thomas and St. John are a mere stone's throw from each other, and the British Virgin Islands are easily reached from either Note that you'll need a passport to move between the two.
+Within the BVI there are an amazing array of islands you can work into a charter itinerary, including private island resorts, beach bars, and the Baths, one of the most dramatic beach spots in the Caribbean.

 Who to Charter With

-There are many yacht-chartering options in the Caribbean, ranging from individual owners who will happily serve as captain and crew and take you around the islands on their boat to big companies that have fleets of boats available for bareback, crewed, and learn-to-sail journeys.
-For example, during our stay at the Peter Island Resort in the British Virgin Islands we met Lindsay and Jason Geyser, crew of the Silmaril, a lovely Hans Christian sloop available for half-day, full-day, and overnight charters.
-There are many other crewed boats you can charter for a week or more.
+There are many yacht-chartering options in the Caribbean, ranging from individual owners who will happily serve as captain and crew and take you around the islands on their boat to big companies that have fleets of boats available for bareback, crewed, or learn-to-sail journeys.

 Captain or No Captain?